Introduction

 It enforces three things:

-- the branch must remain owned by the minter’s
+- the branch must remain owned by the current

 - the branch must remain marked as a minter